zartata/BLRP/README.txt

         $,                   print terminator ("<br>")
         $"                   print array separator (",")

 Commands are built-in functions.
-The first two do not effect the r-value:
+The first three do not effect the r-value:

         print arguments      print arguments separated by spaces include file         includes PHP file (in function scope)